ergoegos/ergoegos/README.md

-Average microinformatic systems and network technician (MSN), on my way to becoming in a senior technician in the development of multiplatform applications (DMA).
-I enjoy learning languages and programming languages, contact me if you need testting or assistance in these case of use:
+Average microinformatic systems and network technician (MSN), on my way to become in a senior technician in development of multiplatform applications (DMA); My main languages are Java, HTML, CSS and JavaScript but I still learning a lot and looking to build my digital profile, please feel free to explore and share my your opinion, because it's important for me.

+I enjoy learning languages and programming languages, then contact me if you need testting or assistance in these case of use:
 ![image](https://user-images.githubusercontent.com/81053395/203562078-1efb3b56-d815-4f30-9c7c-4d5ea3987a29.png)

 <!--
 **ergoegos/ergoegos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.